you-R-I/Dr-Dev-Eloper/README.md

 # Dr-Dev-Eloper
-TJbot Demo for the IBM Client Ceter
+This Demo is made for the IBM Center in Zurich.
+A detailed description will be published soon.